Optimizing a Blazor WebAssembly application size

 #Removing unused code using the Linker

-The .NET framework contains lots of types and methods.
-This is great when developing.
-However, this means that DLL are bigger which is not great as there are larger to download.
-Linking a Blazor WebAssembly application reduces the application's size by removing unused code in the application's binaries.
+The .NET framework includes a large number of types and methods, which is great for development but results in larger DLLs.
+Linking a Blazor WebAssembly application reduces its size by stripping unused code from the application's binaries.

 By default, the linker is enabled when building in Release configuration: